Over the Holidays, I decided to revisit this Pineapple Cream Cheese Spread recipe, which I’d originally posted a whole bunch of years ago…

 - ¼ tsp ground white pepper

 - 75-100 perfect pecan halves (to make the pineapple effect)

-- Cut the top off your pineapple and cut it in half lengthwise.
-Keep that in the refrigerator until you are ready to use it.
+- Trim the top off your pineapple and cut it in half lengthwise.
+Hang on to the nicest looking half and discard the other one.